Stafford McDowall: Club career

-Professional career

 McDowall was enrolled in the BT Sport Scottish Rugby Academy as a Stage 3 player.
 Stage 3 players are aligned to a professional club and given regional support.

 He made his debut for Glasgow Warriors in their opening match of the 2017-18 season - against Northampton Saints at Bridgehaugh Park, Stirling on 19 August 2017.

 He made his first appearance for season 2018-19 for the Warriors in their 50 -17 demolition of Harlequins at North Inch, Perth on 18 August 2018.

 He graduated from the Academy and signed his first professional contract with Glasgow Warriors on 12 December 2018.

 International career

 He played for Scotland U18s in a home v Scottish Exiles match in February 2016.
 He has also played for Scotland U18s against Wales U18.

 McDowall played for Scotland U19 (Development XV) in 2016 against Georgia U20.
 He scored 2 tries in the match.

-McDowall is now playing for the Scotland U20s.

-In January 2019 McDowall was named in Scotland's Six Nations squad.
+In January 2019, McDowall was named in Scotland's Six Nations squad.

+He received his first senior cap on 29 July 2023, playing against Italy in a 25-13 win.